Maximum Residue Limits (MRLs)

 • Talk to your commodity buyer before applying a pesticide, especially for new pesticide chemistries, new products and products registered on new crops.

-There are four herbicide options registered for brown, oriental and yellow mustards (Avadex, Fortress, trifluralin and Authority 480) that can be applied to the soil prior to seeding, either in the fall just prior to freeze-up, or in spring once the field is dry enough to access.
+There are six herbicide options registered for brown, oriental and yellow mustards (Avadex, Fortress, trifluralin, Edge, Clomazone and Authority 480) that can be applied to the soil.
 Avadex (triallate) is a Group 8 herbicide that is used only for wild oat control.
 Trifluralin (Treflan, Bonanza, Rival) products are Group 3 herbicides that can be used to control a variety of broadleaf and grassy weeds.
 Fortress contains the active ingredient from Avadex along with a reduced rate of trifluralin, and can control several grassy weeds and be used for suppression of many broadleaf weeds.
 Authority 480 (sulfentrazone) is a Group 14 herbicide that may be applied to the soil surface without incorporation, prior to seeding or up to three days after seeding for the control of kochia only.
 Edge (ethalfluralin) is a pre-emergent Group 3 herbicide registered to control and suppress many broadleaf and grassy weeds in yellow mustard only.
+Command (Clomazone) is a pre-emergent group 13 herbicide registered to control cleavers and chickweed.
+Granular Avadex and Fortress formulations have an option for application in late fall, prior to freeze up, only without the need for immediate incorporation, whereas Edge and trifluralin require immediate incorporation to prevent losses from gassing off (volatilization) or exposure to sunlight (photodegradation).
+The application and incorporation instructions of the label should be read and followed carefully.

 Authority 480 relies on rainfall to incorporate it into the germination zone of the emerging kochia.
 Should there be too little rainfall after application then performance may suffer, but if too much rainfall occurs in a short time span, injury may occur to the mustard crop.